New commish: Big 12 open for business amid realignment talk - WHIZ News

-Yormark made his introductory marks at the start of the league’s football media days at AT&T Stadium.
+Yormark made his introductory remarks Wednesday at the start of the conference’s football media days at AT&T Stadium.
 He was named Bob Bowlsby’s successor two weeks ago.
-The very next day, it was announced Southern California and UCLA would be leaving the Pac-12 to join the Big Ten in 2024.
+The next day it was announced Southern California and UCLA would be leaving the Pac-12 to join the Big Ten in 2024, setting off all kinds of speculation about what moves might follow.

-“We are exploring all options and we are open for business,” Yormark said.
+“We are exploring all options and we are open for business,” Yormark said, when immediately asked if the Big 12 was actively engaged in talks with any Pac-12 schools.

+“Optionality is good, and we’re vetting through all of them,” he said, without being specific about schools.
+“I think it’s fair to say I’ve received a lot of phone calls, a lot of interest.
+People understand the direction of the Big 12, and we’re exploring those levels of interest.”

+With the Pac-12 down to 10 teams, any further significant loss of members could deal a fatal blow to a conference that was officially founded in 1959.

 “What excites me most about joining the Big 12 is the transformative moment in front of all of us today,” he said.
 “We have an opportunity to grow and then build the Big 12 brand and business. … Moments like these do not happen often, and we must seize them and make the most of them.”